Crème fraîche

-Crème fraîche (English pronunciation: /ˌkɹɛmˈfɹɛʃ/, /fr/, lit. "fresh cream") is a dairy product similar to cream cheese, a soured cream containing 10–45% butterfat, with a pH of approximately 4.5.
+Crème fraîche (/ˌkɹɛmˈfɹɛʃ/, /fr/, lit. 'fresh cream') is a dairy product similar to sour cream; it is a soured cream containing 10–45% butterfat, with a pH of approximately 4.5.
 It is soured with a bacterial culture.
 European labeling regulations specify the two ingredients must be cream and bacterial culture.
 It is served over fruit and baked goods, as well as being added to soups and sauces.
 It is used in a variety of other recipes.
 Sour cream is a similar foodstuff, except that crème fraîche is less sour and has a higher fat content.
 Sour cream may contain thickening agents not permitted in crème fraîche in many jurisdictions.